MaskRay/maskray.me/source/_posts/2022-11-21-relocatable-linking.md

 Here are the steps:

 - Compile with hidden symbols by default (`-fvisibility=hidden` for definitions, or `#pragma GCC visibility("hidden")` for both definitions and references).
 Mark necessary symbols as exported
-- Run `ld -r --force-group-allocation`
+- Run `ld -r --force-group-allocation`.
+Optionally specify `--unique=*` to keep section granularity.
 - Process the output with `objcopy --localize-hidden` with possibly other options.

 ### Find more projects using relocatable linking